djsperka/vsg-progs/src/fixstim/README.txt

 Any (or all) of the stimuli may have a contrast change at a specified time after onset.

+Each stimuli grating can have a companion cue circle drawn (see -Q below).
+The colors and diameter (relative to the enclosed grating) can be specified.
+The cue circles are drawn with the fixation point - hence they appear on the fixpt page as well as the stimuli pages (before and after contrast change).
+Cue circles are not drawn if their corresponding stimulus grating is switched OFF for a given trial.

 With clever figuring, one can arrange for the contrast change to occur at a specific phase.
 The program knows nothing of this - it will arrange for the contrast change to occur at the time specified.
 It is up to the caller to make sure that the drift